Snowflake-Labs/sfquickstarts/site/sfguides/src/external-functions-aws/external-functions-aws.md

 ## Overview
 Duration: 1

-Snowflake's external functions feature allows you to create SQL functions that securely invoke externally implemented HTTPS endpoints.
+Snowflake's external functions feature enables you to create SQL functions that securely invoke externally implemented HTTPS endpoints.
 This means your functions can be implemented in any language and use any libraries.
 Using your functions with your data in Snowflake gives you quite a few options for processing your data.
 Using external functions, you can easily extend your data pipelines by calling out to external services, third-party libraries, or even your own custom logic, enabling exciting new use cases.
-Here are just a few of the examples you can use external functions for;

-* external tokenization,
-* geocoding,
-* scoring data using pre-trained machine learning models,
-* and much more!

-This tutorial will walk you through the process of translating messages in a Snowflake table from English to Italian.
-You'll do so by using external functions to call an external library through AWS API Gateway.
+This tutorial will walk you through a use-case of translating messages in a Snowflake table from English to Italian using a Snowflake External Function on AWS.

 ### Prerequisites

-- Some familiarity with AWS.
+- Some familiarity with AWS

 ### What You'll Learn

 - how to create a Lambda Function on AWS
 - how to create an IAM role for Snowflake use
-- how to create an AWS API Gateway
-- how to secure an AWS API Gateway
+- how to create and secure an AWS API Gateway
 - how to create an API Integration in Snowflake
-- how to set up a trust relationship between Snowflake and IAM role
-- how to create an external function in Snowflake
+- how to create and call an external function in Snowflake
-- how to call an external function

 ### What You'll Need

-- An account with AWS, including privileges to:

-- - Create AWS roles via IAM (identity and access management).
-  - Create AWS Lambda functions.
-  - Create an API Gateway endpoint.
+- An account with AWS with the ability to create roles via IAM, Lambda functions, and an API Gateway endpoint.
 - A Snowflake account in which you have `ACCOUNTADMIN` privileges or a role with the `CREATE INTEGRATION` privilege.

 As you progress through the tutorial, you'll want to record the following information as you acquire them, so copy this list to a text editor:

-Cloud Platform (IAM) Account Id:
+- Cloud Platform (IAM) Account Id:

-Lambda Function Name:
+- Lambda Function Name:

-New IAM Role Name:
+- New IAM Role Name:

-Cloud Platform (IAM) Role ARN:
+- Cloud Platform (IAM) Role ARN:

-Proxy Service Resource Name:
+- Proxy Service Resource Name:

-Resource Invocation URL:
+- Resource Invocation URL:

-Method Request ARN:
+- Method Request ARN:

-API_AWS_IAM_USER_ARN:
+- API_AWS_IAM_USER_ARN:

-API_AWS_EXTERNAL_ID:
+- API_AWS_EXTERNAL_ID:

 ### What You'll Build